joelvaneenwyk/dotfiles/README.md

 ## Management

-This repository was designed to be used with [gnu stow](http://www.gnu.org/software/stow/), a free, portable, lightweight symlink farm manager. this allows me to keep a versioned directory of all my config files that are virtually linked into place via a single command. this makes sharing these files among many users (root) and computers super simple. and does not clutter your home directory with version control files.
+This repository was designed to be used with [GNU Stow](http://www.gnu.org/software/stow/), a free, portable, lightweight symlink farm manager. this allows me to keep a versioned directory of all my config files that are virtually linked into place via a single command. this makes sharing these files among many users (root) and computers super simple. and does not clutter your home directory with version control files.

-## Installation

 [Stow](https://www.gnu.org/software/stow/) is available for all linux and most other unix-like distributions via your favorite package manager.